karttur/AI4SH-db/_posts/2024/2024-03-03-ai4sh-db_pilot-sites.markdown

 Each sample point (child) must belong to a site (parent) that must belong to a pilot (grand parent).
 Note that some pilots will only have a single site, whereas others might have 10, or even more.

-The table _point_insitu_methods_ is intended for defining which in-situ observations that are supposed to be done at each sample point.
+The table _point_insitu_methods_ is intended for defining the default in-situ observations that are supposed to be done at each sample point.
 Thus all columns in this table, except the pointid, are boolean variables.
 The table _point_insitu_methods_ should ideally be filled before any field work commence.
 Table 1 lists all the in-situ methods that are considered and available as part of WP4 of AI4SH.

 _Table 1.
 In-situ data parameters and methods_